vschiavoni/crane/README.md

 ```
 sudo lxc-start -n u1
 ```

 Check the IP.
 ```
 ssh ubuntu@10.0.3.111
    Enter password: "ubuntu"
 ```
 	This "ubuntu" user is already a sudoer.
-Then, you are free to install crane, gcc, criu, and other packages in this container.
+	Then, you are free to install crane, gcc, and other packages inside the u1 container.
 	Add your own username into the lxc without asking password anymore.
-For example, in bug03 machine:
 	Generate a private/public key pair, put it into your ~/.ssh/.
-Rename the private key to be ~/.ssh/lxc_priv_key Append the public key to the u1 container's ~/.ssh/auth..._keys Then
+	Rename the private key to be ~/.ssh/lxc_priv_key Append the public key to the u1 container's ~/.ssh/auth..._keys
 ```
-ssh your_user_name@10.0.3.111 -i ~/.ssh/lxc_priv_key
+ssh ubuntu@10.0.3.111 -i ~/.ssh/lxc_priv_key
 ```
 Make sure you can login without entering password.
 When you run sudo in the u1 container, avoid asking sudo password, append this line to /etc/sudoers
 ```
-ruigu ALL = NOPASSWD : ALL
+ubuntu ALL = NOPASSWD : ALL
 ```

-* Install CRIU (just one way installation work, in the u1 container).
+* Install CRIU inside the u1 container:
 ```
 cd $MSMR_ROOT/tools/criu/
 wget http://download.openvz.org/criu/criu-1.6.tar.bz2